-With over 180 parks, 16 lakes, and 200 miles of recreational paths and the nearby Mississippi River, the Twin Cities of Minnesota are greener than green.
-St. Paul and Minneapolis are both divided by the great Mississippi River, providing an excellent opportunity for the parks and recreation to flourish with full bloom.
-While both cities are amazingly beautiful, today, we will take a theoretic walk through the great green city of St. Paul.
+With over 180 parks, 16 lakes, and 200 miles of recreational paths and the nearby Mississippi River, the Twin Cities of Minnesota state are greener than green.
+Saint Paul and Minneapolis are both divided by the great Mississippi River, providing an excellent opportunity for the parks and recreation to flourish and bloom.
+Both cities are amazingly beautiful, and you’ll find no shortage of things to do in the Twin Cities.

-St. Paul residents love outdoor activities.
+St. Paul, MN, USA residents love outdoor activities.
 Lush green parks and the eco-lifestyle make people go into the great outdoors, even in winter.
 The city has introduced a new, better, and expanding light-rail transit system along with green buses.
 It’s an amazingly time-saving and eco-friendly way to get around the city.

 If you like to admire nature closely, then you’ll find tons of Twin Cities activities to keep you busy.
-The beautiful river, thriving parks, and eco-friendly environment will take you years away from the metropolitan lifestyle.
+The beautiful river, thriving parks, and eco-friendly environment will make you feel miles away from the metropolitan lifestyle.
 All in all, you’ll find plenty of things to do in St. Paul and Minneapolis.

 Best Time to Visit St. Paul

-While the residents of St. Paul love going out all year round, the best time to visit the city is from June to August.
+While the residents of the Twin Cities love going out all year-round, the best time to visit Minneapolis, Saint Paul is from June to August.
 It’s when the temperature reaches around 80 degrees Fahrenheit.
 At this time, lakes and parks are filled with locals and visitors looking for fun things to do in the Twin Cities.

-If you want to visit St. Paul during the peak season, plan your trip in summers.
-The city is in full swing these days.
-Huge festivals and large farmer markets take over the city.
+Minneapolis, St. Paul attractions are in full swing in summer.
+Huge festivals and large farmer markets take over the cities.

 However, if you would rather visit the city in a comparatively quieter time, early fall is an amazing time to visit.
 As the leaves change colours, every corner becomes the next perfect spot.
-The comfortable temperature also allows more options for more diverse activities.
+The comfortable temperature also allows more options for diverse activities.

-Winters in St. Paul are frosty, but they bring abundant deals from hotels and airlines.
+Winters in Minneapolis and St. Paul, Minnesota are frosty, but they bring abundant deals from hotels and airlines.
 This makes the winter season a great time to visit St. Paul on a budget.

 Top Things to Do in St. Paul

 You’ll never be wondering what to do in Minneapolis, St. Paul.
-As the state capital, St. Paul is very different from all the cities of Minnesota.
+As the state capital, Saint Paul is very different from other cities in Minnesota.
 It is laid out spaciously and is built over terraces above Mississippi.
 This town has an atmosphere of an old and historic frontier town.
 It’s a unique city, and you’ll find plenty of fun things to do in St. Paul.

 St. Paul is filled with sustainable historic activities.
 Let’s have a look at how you can make your time memorable in this green city.

-From the mid-nineteenth to the early twentieth century, millionaires of St. Paul lived in these mansions.
+From the mid-nineteenth to the early twentieth century, millionaires of Saint Paul Mn lived in these mansions.
 The avenue begins with the mesmerizing Cathedral of St. Paul, a scaled version of Saint Peter’s Basilica of Vatican City.
 This marks the city’s highest point downtown.
-You will find many other historic houses here as well.
-Just a simple walk through this avenue will give you an unforgettable historical experience.
-Also, if you are looking for more historic attractions to visit during the fall season, you might want to check our top 6 fall getaway destinations here.

-This place also has many restaurants, stalls, and shops for tourists.
+Saint Paul also has many restaurants, stalls, and shops for tourists.
 You can look at the historic houses all you want.
 Buy a few souvenirs from the Minnesota History Center, eat something amazing and make memories.
 A day in downtown Saint Paint Mn, and along Summit Avenue stands firm as one of the best things to do in St. Paul Minnesota.

 Check Out St. Paul’s Exceptional Neighborhoods

 The best part?
 It features live music and the event is free.
-You can join in at any time.
-As an exclusive add-on, there is live music.
 Listen to melodious songs and dance your heart out.
-This festival is especially a must-see if you have kids..
-With plenty of games, giveaways, and gifts, a lot of fun and amusement is guaranteed.
+This festival has plenty of games, giveaways, and gifts.
+A lot of fun and amusement is guaranteed.

 Make Memories at The St. Paul Winter Carnival

-Going into a full winter spirit, this festival brings unique winter celebrations to the St. Paul, Minneapolis region.
-It includes an ice palace, skiing, and shoeing.
+Going into full winter spirit, this festival brings unique winter celebrations to the St. Paul, Minneapolis region.
+It includes an ice palace, skiing, and snowshoeing.
 This carnival shows how to have fun in harsh, chilly weather.
 It is rightly called the Coolest Celebration on Earth, and when you’re looking for St. Paul, MN attractions, you know you won’t find another one quite like it.

 St. Paul has been celebrating this winter gala since 1886.
 Family-friendly activities and events have made it a one-of-a-kind event over the years.
 Bringing community pride to the city, the natives celebrate this event with increasing zeal and zest every year.